schollka/RAISE/README.md

   AIRPORT_LONGITUDE: <longitude_in_decimal_degrees>
 ```

-- **AIRPORT_ALTITUDE**: Elevation above sea level in meters
-- **AIRPORT_LATITUDE** and **AIRPORT_LONGITUDE**: Coordinates of the reference point

-> 📌 **Tip**: Use the **midpoint of your main runway** as the reference location.
-This provides the most accurate frame of reference for approach pattern detection and landing classification.
+Use the midpoint of your main runway as the reference location.

-You can find the required coordinates using online maps (e.g., Google Maps) or aviation databases.
+You can find the required coordinates using online maps or aviation databases.

-#### ⚙️ Other parameters
+#### Other parameters

 All other parameters in `parameters.yaml` are documented with inline comments inside the file.
 In most cases, you will not need to modify them for standard operation.

-Only adjust advanced settings if you understand their purpose or have a specific use case.

 ---

-## First Test Run
+### 5. First Test Run

 Once you've completed the setup and configuration, you can test whether RAISE starts correctly.

-### ✅ Steps to run RAISE
+#### Steps to run RAISE

 1. **Navigate to the RAISE source code directory**:
    ```bash